 4. Input sequence of EDFT may contain NaN.
 The proposed algorithm can interpolate and reconstruct of missing readings or even data segments (gaps) inside of sequence X. You just need to replace unknown readings by NaN and run edft(X) or edft(X,N).

 where W is weight vector and consisting of specific weights for each frequency in F. W is proportional to the amplitude spectrum of the signal.
-So, a`priori knowledge about form of the input sequence amplitude spectrum S can be used to setup appropriate weight vector W, otherwise default (equal) weight W=ones(size(F)) will be applied for the first iteration.
+So, a`priori knowledge about the form of the input sequence amplitude spectrum S can be used to setup appropriate weight vector W, otherwise the default (equal) weight W=ones(size(F)) will be applied for the first iteration.

-6. Is it possible to estimate DFT of nonuniformly (irregularly) sampled input sequence by proposed algorithm?
+6. Is it possible to estimate DFT of nonuniformly (irregularly) sampled input sequence by the proposed algorithm?
 Yes, it is.
-As result, the Nonuniform EDFT (NEDFT) program introduced for processing of input sequence X sampled at arbitrary time moments tk.
+As a result, the Nonuniform EDFT (NEDFT) program introduced for processing of input sequence X sampled at arbitrary time moments tk.
 NEDFT call line:

 [F,S]=nedft(X,tk,fn) will perform DFT of sequence X(tk) and return outputs F(fn) and S(fn).

 If frequencies fn are on different grid, then used by FFT and EDFT algorithms, a simple Inverse NEDFT (INEDFT) program should be applied to reconstruct Y(tn), call line: Y=inedft(F,fn,tn).